royashcenazi/parsigs/README.md

 * `interval`: the number of times per frequency time-unit
 * `singleDosageAmount`: the amount of the medication to take at each interval
 * `periodType`: the unit-type of the period which indicates for how long medication should be taken (e.g. Day, Week, Month)
-* `periodAmount`: the number of units per periodType
+* `periodAmount`: the number of units per `periodType`

-If you encounter any issues or have any questions, please don't hesitate to send my an email or file an issue.
+If you encounter any issues or have any questions, please don't hesitate to send me an email or file an issue.

 ## Credits